mit-ll/PACE-python/README.md

 integrity of data stored in Accumulo.
 This uses digital signatures to sign the entirety of each Accumulo cell, allowing clients performing queries to guarantee that each result from the query is correct and has not been tampered with.

+## Distribution Statement
+A. Approved for public release: distribution unlimited.

+This material is based upon work supported by the Department of Defense under Air Force Contract No. FA8721-05-C-0002 and/or FA8702-15-D-0001.
+Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Department of Defense.

+&copy; 2015 Massachusetts Institute of Technology.

+Delivered to the US Government with Unlimited Rights, as defined in DFARS Part 252.227-7013 or 7014 (Feb 2014).
+Notwithstanding any copyright notice, U.S. Government rights in this work are defined by DFARS 252.227-7013 or DFARS 252.227-7014 as detailed above.

 ## License
 Copyright (c) 2016, MIT Lincoln Laboratory